spencertipping/ni/doc/interop.md

 $ ni data.txt -m 'r f0, a0->i1->mean, a0->i2->variance'
 ```

-The `mean` method is implemented like this:
+The `mean` method is implemented like this (but faster; see the discussion
+about JIT below):

 ```perl
 sub ni::mean {